MultiGridBarrier 0.9.0

 , on the finite element grid.D

-: the set of differential operator.
+: the set of differential operators.
 The barrier functionF

 will eventually be called with the parametersF(x,y,Dz)